We believe that architecture can be an ethical tool for social change.

 “What I really love about working at AWF is that we’re bringing the decision-making about peoples’ environments to people who really should have a say, people who probably have never worked with an architect before and might look to us as experts.
 But in the end, they are the experts of their own environment and we can just help to guide the process.”

 “How do you create a sustainable community, in all senses of the word: socially, commercially, economically, environmentally?
 Our work with AWF aligns perfectly with these concerns.
 We can aid disadvantaged communities by helping them realise their cultural, touristic, and economic sustainability.
-This partnership aligns with everything we do.”—Dieter Lim, Tract
+This partnership aligns with everything we do.”—Dieter Lim, Managing Director

 Cox Architecture has an unwavering commitment to positively affect our environment through all our interactions and endeavours.

 “At a philosophical level, I think our industry can, and really should, contribute—in fact, I think it’s undervalued in terms of the contribution it can make—to how we live, and how we interact, and to every aspect of our lives.”—Mark Loughnan, Hassell

 “Good design is not meant to be a privilege, it’s something that should be accessible to all.
 A lot of the time it’s limited in who it gets to, so it should also be affordable.
 Thoughtfully designed environments really can change one’s feeling of humanity.” —Tristan Wong, Director

 Bonacci Group’s mantra of “Simplicity Delivers Economy” accurately describes our approach to the consideration and implementation of creative design solutions.